modernweb-dev/rocket/site/pages/10--docs/20--basics/30--data-cascade.rocket.md

 In the above example we have 4 layouts we define in different places.

-1. Default layout use by all pages unless overwritten in `recursive.data.js`
+1. Default layout used by all pages unless overwritten in `recursive.data.js`
 2. Explicitly specifying a layout `index.rocket.js`
 3. use `blog/local.data.js` to set a layout for all pages in `blog`
 4. use `docs/codelabs/local.data.js` to set a layout for all pages in `codelabs`